gbmhunter/blog/content/posts/updates/2015/01-31-january-2015-updates/index.md

 * Moved info from the PCB Design page to a new child page called [Pads, Vias And Holes](/pcb-design/pads-vias-holes).
 Added information to this page about direct-connect vs. thermal-relief style pad/via connections.

-    {{< figure src="/images/2015/01/pads-with-direct-connect-and-thermal-relief.png" width="440px" caption="The pad on the left has a direct-connect style to the surrounded polygon pour, while the pad on the right has a thermal-relief connection style." >}}
+    {{< img src="pads-with-direct-connect-and-thermal-relief.png" width="440px" caption="The pad on the left has a direct-connect style to the surrounded polygon pour, while the pad on the right has a thermal-relief connection style." >}}

 * Installation of the [Easy FancyBox Wordpress plugin](https://wordpress.org/plugins/easy-fancybox/) which should make images throughout the site look much better when clicked upon.